brianguenter/Julia-Programming-Workflow/Workflow.md

-You see a cool symbol in another person's Julia code and want to use it.
-How do you type it?
+You see a cool symbol ∢ in another person's Julia code and want to use it.
+How do you type it with tab completion?
 One way is to find the symbol on this web [page](https://docs.julialang.org/en/v1/manual/unicode-input/) which lists all the Unicode symbols you can use tab completion to type.
 Another is to copy the symbol then enter help mode by typing ? at the REPL prompt.
 Paste the symbol into the REPL and hit enter:
 ```
 help?> ∢
 "∢" can be typed by \sphericalangle<tab>